 The study area was historically a tidal estuary that supported a variety of vegetation and soil types.
 Relict tidal channels can still be seen in the Light Detection and Ranging (LiDAR) surface (Figure 2).
-The estuary was diked and drained in the early 1900s and has been farmed for the past 100 years.
+The estuary was diked and drained in the late 19th or early 20th century and has been farmed ever since.

-The prospective tidal estuary restoration site is bordered by residential and agricultural properties that rely on subsurface hydrologic conditions for water supply and have root-zone conditions that support forage and other crops.
+The prospective tidal estuary restoration site is bordered by residential and agricultural properties that rely on subsurface hydrologic conditions for water supply, septic system drain fields, and have root-zone conditions that support forage and other crops.